WordPress/openverse/README.md

-## **Notice: This project is on hold, and is not under active development.
-We are not currently accepting new issues or pull requests.
-You can [learn more about changes to the CC Open Source community here.](https://opensource.creativecommons.org/blog/entries/2020-12-07-upcoming-changes-to-community/)
+## ⚠️ Notice: This project is on hold, and not under active development.
+We are not accepting new issues or pull requests.
+You can learn more at: [Upcoming Changes to the CC Open Source Community — Creative Commons Open Source](https://opensource.creativecommons.org/blog/entries/2020-12-07-upcoming-changes-to-community/).

 # cccatalog-frontend